sthanurk/Machine_Learning_On_Flights_data/README.md

 * Greater than 30 minutes : Very late.

 __Conclusion:__
 The accuracy of our Random Forest Classification is 81% while our Naive Bayes Classification is only 70%.
-We were able to generate the best Random Forest Classifier by hyperparameter tuning.
+We were able to generate the best Random Forest Classifier by hyper-parameter tuning.
 However we did could not do hyper-parameter tuning on the Naive Bayes classifier as it is so naive that it doesn't accept parameters except priors which we don't know.